 Immediately begin stirring the liquid with the wire stirrer, continuously and at a constant rate.

 Once freezing begins, as long as liquid and solid are both present, the temperature remains constant until the entire mass has solidified.
 Allow the computer to continue recording the temperature until the plot has leveled off at a constant temperature.
 Note that once the cyclohexane has frozen solid, the temperature starts to decrease again.

-When a sufficient amount of data has been collected, click on the red button.
+When a sufficient number of data points has been collected, stop the data collection.

 Remove the test tube from the ice-water bath and let it warm up to room temperature.

-Adjusting and printing the graph.

 Save the data.

-Change the limits on the y-axis, so the plot fills the page, by clicking once on each of the numbers at the ends of the axes, typing in the desired limits, and pressing enter.
+Adjust the y-axis limits so the plot fills the page.
+Title the graph, and then print it.

-It’s easier to determine the value for Tf° later if the y-axis limits are whole numbers.
-Choose the maximum values to be slightly greater than the highest temperature or time recorded, and choose a temperature minimum slightly lower than the lowest temperature.
-The minimum time recorded should be 0 sec.

-Pull down the Options menu and select Graph Options.
-Be sure that a check mark appears in the box next to Connect Points, and type in an appropriate title for the graph in the box under Title.

-Pull down the File menu and choose Print Graph.

-Preparing a solution of the unknown compound.
+Preparing a Solution of the Unknown Compound

 Accurately weigh 0.14 g of the solid unknown material onto a piece of weighing paper.